chhotavakeel/updatedsite/_notes/Public/transcript-for-law-laughter-and-beyond.md

 feed: show
 title: transcript for law, laughter and beyond
 date: 19-11-2023
-date modified: 23-10-2025
+date modified: 24-10-2025
 tags:
   - interviews
   - advice
 ---
-_this is a rough transcript of an interview i did in 2023 for a podcast run by my law school._
+_this is the rough transcript of an interview i did in 2023 for a podcast run by my law school._

 ## what drove you to pursue a career in corporate law?